jeremyckahn/lib-tmpl/README.md

 This is meant to serve as a foundation to build JavaScript libraries on top of.
-Exactly how a JavaScript library is structured isn't standardized, so this project aims to define an opinionated pattern for organizing, building, and testing code.  __If you are writing a JavaScript library and need a starting point, this is a good option.__
+Exactly how a JavaScript library is structured isn't standardized, so this project aims to define an opinionated pattern for organizing, building, and testing code.  __If want to write a JavaScript library and need a starting point, this is a good option.__

 Don't be afraid to change any code or conventions in this project, it's simply